Rehabilitation of land

 • an irrevocable unconditional insurance bond with no end date.

-Tenement holders can lodge a bank guarantee or insurance bond to meet the bond requirement provided that the issuer of the security is an Australian Prudential Regulation Authority (APRA) regulated financial institution that maintains a Standard & Poor's or equivalent credit rating of 'A' or above.
+Tenement holders can lodge a bank guarantee or insurance bond to meet the bond requirement provided that the issuer of the security is an Australian Prudential Regulation Authority (APRA) regulated financial institution that maintains a S&P Global or equivalent credit rating of 'A-' or above.

 Tenement holders can email DEM.Tenements@sa.gov.au to check if the nominated financial institution meets the Department's requirement.